-Parallel tempering.-The idea here is that, rather than running a single search on your original posterior, or rather than running a single search with a single value of T, you run several in parallel and have them communicate in a way that maintains detailed balance.
+Parallel tempering.-The idea here is that, rather than running a single search on your original posterior, or rather than running a single search with a single value of T (as we described in the subsection on flattening posteriors), you run several in parallel and have them communicate in a way that maintains detailed balance.
 The parallel runs are called "rungs" (on a temperature ladder), and each have a different temperature T. For this method, you actually keep the prior the same for each rung; you only flatten the likelihood.
 A popular, and good, choice is to have the temperatures arranged in an exponential ladder: for example, the lowest rung would have T = 1 (i.e., the original likelihood; this is the only one that you read out), the next rung might have T = 2, the next would have T = 4, the next T = 8, and so on.
 The idea is that the high-temperature rungs survey the parameter space and communicate good locations to the lower-temperature rungs, and the T = 1 rung provides the most precise exploration.